Ken Murphy Tesco

 “Over the last year, despite cost pressures from new regulation, we have increased our investments in keeping prices low, further improving quality and offering even better service.
 Customers are choosing to shop more with us as a result, leading to our highest market share for over a decade.”

-The uncertainty created by the war in the Middle East, however, led Tesco to offer investors a wider range of guidance than it had planned.
+The uncertainty created by the war in the Middle East also led Tesco to widen its profits outlook for the current financial year further than previously planned.

 “Much will depend upon the duration of the conflict and in particular, the potential implications for UK households and the economy more broadly,” the supermarket said.